ShutterStarTW/wp-autoplugin/README.md

 * ask the Coder about an untouched target file before deciding to modify it; and
 * reload or reopen the project without losing the conversation.

-Code change requests also run through a separate compliance check before staging.
-WP-Autoplugin verifies whether the candidate actually satisfies the latest request.

-When it does not, the system can perform one bounded corrective regeneration.
-If the result still fails the check, the operation stops without creating a revision.

-This is intended to prevent plausible-looking code from being accepted when it does not implement what was requested.

 ## Use screenshots and mockups as part of the request

 Every free-form composer accepts text, images, or both when the selected model supports vision.